 Many local women have asked me about joining my small group, and I never want to turn anyone away.
 At the same time, our group is now full because otherwise it would cease to be a small group.
 Small groups need to stay small because a close-knit group of women become intimate in their sharing.
 And that’s how we grow.
 There is a level of trust and support that would be lost if a small group were to get too large.
 My advice to women who want a small group is to start one.

 I’m reminded of a woman in the Bible who started a small group.
 In Lydia’s day, believers in God met at the Jewish synagogue for worship and Bible reading.
 Her hometown of Philippi had no synagogue.
 Lydia was a Gentile businesswoman who had come to believe in the God of the Bible.
-So she found a place outside the city gate at a river to meet with others for prayer.
+So, she found a place outside the city gate at a river to meet with other women for prayer.

 “On the Sabbath we went outside the city gate to the river, where we expected to find a place of prayer.
 We sat down and began to speak to the women who had gathered there.
 One of those listening was a woman named Lydia, a dealer in purple cloth from the city of Thyatira, who was a worshiper of God.
 The Lord opened her heart to respond to Paul’s message.”Acts 16:13-14, NIV84

 Because of her faithful devotion to God and to those who gathered with her, she found herself one day listening to the words of the Apostle Paul, who shared the truth about the Messiah.
 Lydia became a follower of Christ, led her whole family to the Lord, and then opened her home to Paul and those with him.